 Water-Based Non-Toxic Wood Stains

-I used ECOS sealer on the wood in my kitchen and am very happy with it.
-I have not had these problems so I do not know what accounts for it.
-Though other polyurethane finishes can also have this issue.
+I used ECOS sealer on the wood in my kitchen and I was very happy with it.
+I have not had problems with water marks, and for me, any trade-off was certainly worth the low toxicity.

 4. Danish Soap finish.
-An unusual non-toxic way to finish floors is a Danish process using a soap finish.
+An unusual non-toxic way to finish floors is a Danish process using soap as the finish.
 You can either use just soap, or soap and lye.
 Lye is quite toxic while it’s reacting, and I don’t know how long that takes to dissipate.